rpotesmangra11/cypress-automation-udemy/README.md

 ## Introduction

-This is all my course work from the udemy course.
+This repo is all of my course work from the udemy course.

 ## Course completion certificate can be found here: